-If the hours of operation of the college are altered (cancelation of classes, labs, and/or clinicals) details will be communicated via the College Information Line, website and/or local radio and televisions stations.
+If the hours of operation of the college are altered (cancellation of classes, labs, and/or practicum) details will be communicated via the College Information Line, website and/or local radio and televisions stations.

-Information Line: (920-433-1933) Information about any closings will typically be available as early as 5:00 a.m. for day classes, labs, and clinical, and typically by 1:00 p.m. for evening classes, labs, and clinicals.
+Information Line: (920-433-1933) Information about any closings will typically be available as early as 5:00 a.m. for day classes, labs, and practicum, and typically by 1:00 p.m. for evening classes, labs, and practicum experiences.